 The included SockIt Box is attached the shed wall above the waterers.
-It is designed to give a safe out of the way place to connect an extension cord to two NOT PROVIDED immersible water heaters that your waterers will accept.
-See our website or call to learn about what heaters will be good for your model and your area.
-If you do not live somewhere where you expect to want to heat the water, you may omit.
+It is designed to give a safe Place th out of the way place to connect an extension cord to manufactwo NOT PROVIDED immersible water heaters that your waterers will accept.
+See our website or call If you have to learn about what heaters will be good for your model indicate and your area.
+If you do not live somewhere where bracket.

+you expect to want to heat the water, you may omit.